-This year’s spring snake sighting was in a stream at the lovely Chanticleer Gardens.
+This year’s spring snake sighting was in a stream at the

 I thought I was looking at a water plant, roots anchored on the bottom, single strand floating in the current.
 But then it disappeared and resurfaced in a nearby spot with its tiny head, the size of my pinky nail, above the water’s surface, swaying to and fro and waiting for bugs, one assumes.
 I had to bend down and stoop next to the edge to try to get a picture, but the sun was bright and it was hard to even find the little bugger in my frame.